sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 * Modifies the GETDATEOBJ operation.
 * Modifies the Default Settings section to allow selecting the option to not change the templates used by the forms.
 * Allows controlling the robots metatags in forms and amp pages with the "Do not load the forms with crawlers" attribute in the "Troubleshoot Area & General Settings" section.

-= 1.2.44 =

-* Modifies the DIV field edition and column identifier.
-* Display characters counter in Text Area controls with max length attribute.
-* Modifies the SHOWFIELD operation.
-* Fixes a minor issue in editable calculated fields.